sekhri101/personal-goals/accomplishments/README.md

 ## March 2018

+- 03/15/18: Got the work website upgraded to Wagtail 1.13.
+Leg press 160 pounds.
 - 03/14/18: Found a bug in the work website and fixed it
 - 03/12/18: Figured out how to use [Jekyll collections](https://jekyllrb.com/docs/collections/)
 - 03/03/18: Successfully sprouted broccoli seeds